The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Introduction

-In this work, we aim to study how the 3D gas structures, as seen in such improved 3D gas reconstructions, influence CR transport and $\gamma$-ray emission.
-We model this by introducing 3D reconstructed maps into diffusive CR transport simulations.
-For comparison, we also produce an axisymmetric version of the same 3D reconstructed maps.
-We use both models to infer transport parameters, and to simulate the energy-dependent spatial distribution of CRs and of $\gamma$-ray emission with the PICARD code.
+In this work, we study how 3D gas structures, as seen in such improved 3D gas reconstructions, influence CR transport and $\gamma$-ray emission.
+We model this by introducing the 3D reconstructed maps and an axisymmetric averaged version of the same 3D maps into CR transport simulations.
+We use both models to correlate gas densities to transport parameters (i.e. Diffusion coefficient and Alfvén speed), and to simulate the energy-dependent spatial distribution of CRs and of $\gamma$-ray emission with the PICARD code.
+In contrast to previous works \citep[e.g.][]{Johannesson_2018}, rather than aiming for a best-fit model for each investigated setup, we focus on a model-to-model comparison to quantify the impact of localized gas structures on the simulated distributions of CR fluxes and $\gamma$-ray emissivities.
+In particular for the latter, we ensure the same 3D gas distribution is used to perform the line-of-sight integration leading to all-sky $\gamma$-ray emission maps.

 The structure of the remainder of this work is as follows.
 In section \ref{sec:Setup}, we detail how the reconstruction and axisymmetric models are introduced into the PICARD simulation setups.
 Then, in section \ref{sec:Results and Discussion} we discuss the morphological features induced by the 3D gas on simulated CR transport and $\gamma$-ray emission, and compare the resulting CR spectra and transport parameter estimates between 2D ring and 3D models.
 Finally, in section \ref{Summary and conclusions} we summarize our results and present our conclusions.